 The system typically consists of Energy source (Solar panels) and standardized energy storage modules consisting of either high power(HP) or High energy (HE) devices or combined along with the Master control unit and Power distribution unit.

 Solar panels are used as energy source and Li-ion battery with specific configuration is chosen as Energy Storage system (ESS).
-Different types of ESS such as Electrical double layer capacitors (EDLC) can be incorporated as well.
+Different types of ESS, in addition to batteries, such as Electrical double layer capacitors (EDLC) can be incorporated as well.

-The load must be able to utilize the energy from the two or more sources efficiently.
+Most propulsion systems and subsystems used in mobility applications are sized for their operating point (typically, the point in which the transportation vehicle operates for the most duration during the mission).
+This appears to be the best strategy for single energy source vehicles, but with the advent of electric mobility and multiple energy sources/storage systems for achieving electric propulsion, there is tremendous scope to improve the energy usage over the entire operating envelope.For efficient use of energy available, the load must be able to utilize the energy from the two or more sources in an optimal manner.

 The following cases are possible in solar powered vehicles